Beyond the Valley

-Beyond the Valley (commonly known as BTV) is a multi-day music festival held annually at Barunah Plains Homestead in Hesse, Victoria, Australia over the New Year's Eve period.
-It has previously taken place at Phillip Island Circuit, Phillip Island and Lardner Park, Warragul.
+Beyond the Valley (commonly known as BTV) is an Australian multi-day music festival that has been held annually since 2014.
+Currently it is held at Barunah Plains Homestead in Hesse, Victoria, Australia over the New Year's Eve period.
+It has previously taken place at Phillip Island Circuit, Phillip Island, Lardner Park, Warragul, and in Melbourne city.

 History

-In 2019 the festival launched a fundraiser campaign to support those affected by the 2018-2019 Australian bushfire season.
-Later that year, organisers received site management related criticism amid extreme weather conditions during the event.
-The festival's official website stated that the 2020 event won't take place between 28 Dec and 01 Jan 2021 and director Nicholas Greco has commented that it is being placed on hiatus caused by the COVID-19 pandemic.
-He has also admitted however, that the business has come to a "complete standstill" due to the circumstances.

-Despite concerns surrounding the ongoing viability of Australian music festivals after the COVID-19 pandemic, the festival has continued, with BTV being held every year since 2022.
+The festival was first held in 2014 on Phillip Island, just south of Melbourne.
+From 2015 through 2019 it was held at Lardner Park, Warragul, east of Melbourne.
+In 2020 the festival was not held due to the COVID-19 pandemic.
+In 2021 the festival was held at the Sidney Myer Music Bowl in Melbourne city, then in 2022 moved to Barunah Plains Homestead, about 1.5 hours drive west of Melbourne, where it has been held annually since.
+The Barunah Plains site encompasses a 100,000 square metre natural amphitheatre, from which the festival can be staged.

 Attire

 Many people who attend BTV are referred to as the 'Naarmy Army', with attendees dressing in 'Naarmcore' style clothes.
 Naarmcore is a fashion trend that combines the Aboriginal name for Melbourne, Naarm, with the "normcore" style.
 It became popular on TikTok and is characterized by clothing like puffer jackets, cargo pants, hiking boots, and beanies.

 Popular clothing items worn at BTV include scarves, bleached hats, jorts, baggy shirts, and carabiners around one's pants.

-BTV attendees tend to originate from wealthy Melbourne private schools, and have been described as "annoying", "intolerable" and "arrogant" by the general Melbourne public.